mslinn/AwsMirror/README.md

-                          Otherwise create or modify .s3 file in current directory by setting accountName and bucketName sync                  sync directory tree to specified bucket upload                upload directory tree to bucket specified in relevent .s3 file -d delete files on AWS that are not in the local directory, after files are uploaded
+                          Otherwise create or modify .s3 file in current directory by setting accountName and bucketName sync                  sync directory tree to specified bucket upload                upload directory tree to bucket specified in relevent .s3 file
 ````

+The `upload` and `sync` commands continue uploading changed files until you press Control-C or Command-C
+(works on Linux, Windows and Mac).

-You first nee to run the program with the `auth` option so it can create a file in your home directory called `.aws` to
+You first need to run the program with the `auth` option so it can create a file in your home directory called `.aws` to
 hold your AWS access key and your AWS secret key.
 You can store multiple authentications for each of the AWS accounts that you work with.